bubacoder/infra/docs/ai/README.md

 - CPU and GPU mode is supported
 - You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.
 - On Apple M1 and higher Ollama performs great with 7B models due to the [Unified memory architecture](https://en.wikipedia.org/wiki/Apple_M1#Memory)
-- High memory bandwidth (tipically GPU) is the top priority to achieve good performance
+- High memory bandwidth (typically GPU) is the top priority to achieve good performance

 HW performance benchmarks:
 - [Performance of llama.cpp on Apple Silicon M-series](https://github.com/ggerganov/llama.cpp/discussions/4167)